PriviChat/comlink-serializer/README.md

 # comlink-serializer

-> Template to kickstart creating a Node.js module using TypeScript and VSCode
+> Template to kickstart creating a Node.js module using TypeScript

 Inspired by [node-module-boilerplate](https://github.com/sindresorhus/node-module-boilerplate)